microsoft/Product-Recommendations/doc/architecture.md

 At a lower lever, Recommender objects keep an internal cache of an even lower level *Scoring Engine* objects.
 Scoring Engine is the underlying TLC's object that is used to "score" (get recommendation) items.
 A Scoring Engine object is a combination of a trained model and scoring-time arguments (e.g. the number of requested recommendations, the latest usage event's timestamp).
 For that reason, it is likely for a single model to have multiple Scoring Engines, and that is why Recommender objects keep a cache.
 Similarly to the top level cache, Scoring Engine objects leave the cache is not used after one day.

+## Microsoft.MachineLearning.TLCRecommendations.dll

+The core algorithm that produces the models and is used to score the models is a black-box DLL.
+(Microsoft.MachineLearning.TLCRecommendations.dll).
+This DLL is not meant to be consumed and/or supported outside of this solution template.
+As such, the DLL is not publicly documented.